Cranq-io/cranq-tutorials/prototypes/apis/airtable/utils/records to airtable records converter.md

+---
+description: apis/airtable/utils]
+---

 # Records to AirTable records converter

-[apis/airtable/utils]

 Converts plain list of records (table) to a list of AirTable records.